jsenv/core/docs/exploring/readme.md

 `htmlFileRelativeUrl` parameter is a relative url string leading to an html file used as template to execute JavaScript files.
 This is an optional parameter with a default leading to [src/internal/jsenv-html-file.html](../../src/internal/jsenv-html-file.html).

-If you to use a custom html file be sure it contains the following script tag:
+If you wanto to use a custom html file be sure it contains the following script tag:

 ```html
 <script src="/.jsenv/browser-script.js"></script>
 ```

-This is how the server can arbitrary execute some javaScript inside your custom html file.
+When exploring server receives a request for `/.jsenv/browser-script.js` it will replace it the JavaScript file to execute.
+This is how server can arbitrary execute JavaScript inside your custom html file.

 ## livereloading

 `livereloading` parameter is a boolean controlling if the browser will auto reload when a file is saved.
-This is an optional parameter with a default value of `false`.
+This is an optional parameter disabled by default.

 Note that any request to a file inside your project is also considered as a dependency that can triggers a reload.
-It means if your html file or js file loads image or css these files will also be considered as dependency and trigger livereloading when saved.
+It means if your html file or js file load assets such as image or css these asset files will also trigger livereloading when saved.

 ## watchConfig